Arihina/springCoinMarket/README.md

 - Refactor:
   - Add a new entity (and repository) - trading pairs of cryptocurrencies to the dollar
   - Service to cryptocurrency

+## Planned
+- Make:
+  - new entity - Shop
+  - new entity - ExchangeLot